SiruiWang0731/SiruiWang.github.io/_pages/about.md

 ---
 ## 👋 About Me

-I am a PhD student at the Technical University of Munich (TUM), working on **Generative AI**, with a focus on remote sensing and geospatial intelligence.
+I am a PhD student at the Technical University of Munich (TUM), working on **Generative AI**, with a focus on remote sensing and foundation models.

 ---